TheInfiniteKind/moneydance_open/python_scripts/stockglance2020/install-readme.txt

 THESE ARE EXTENSIONS / SCRIPTS FOR MONEYDANCE WRITTEN IN PYTHON (JYTHON 2.7) The scripts and extensions are identical.
 The extensions are simply a packaged script version.

+The Extensions will only run on Moneydance version 2021 build 2012 onwards...
+The scripts don't have this requirement
+NOTE: You may need to download the MD preview version from: https://infinitekind.com/preview (If you have installed the extension, but nothing happens, then check your MD version)

 Extensions have a file extension of *.mxt
 Scripts have a file extension of *.py